Emil Botta: Meșterul Manole years

 From March 1939, Botta and Martinescu joined a literary circle formed around Meșterul Manole magazine, whose leadership was increasingly supportive of the Iron Guard.
-The latter, a revolutionary fascist movement, was being openly endorsed by Dan Botta.
+The latter, a revolutionary fascist movement, was being openly endorsed by Dan Botta, who was nevertheless also a member of Carol's own National Renaissance Front, from January.
 According to literary historian Paul Cernat, the younger Botta brother was fundamentally apolitical, one of various intellectual comprising the "non-extremist area of a heterogeneous generation".

-In tandem, to his Meșterul Manole affiliation, Emil was featured with ample poetic cycles in Universul Literar and Revista Fundațiilor Regale—forming the basis of his 1943 volume, Pe-o gură de rai ("At the Mouth of Heaven").
+In tandem to his Meșterul Manole affiliation, Emil was featured with ample poetic cycles in Universul Literar and Revista Fundațiilor Regale—forming the basis of his 1943 volume, Pe-o gură de rai ("At the Mouth of Heaven").
 In March 1940, some of these were being read out at a dance-and-poetry gala, with performances by Floria Capsali and stage design by Mac Constantinescu.
 In July, as Romania began preparing for the possibility of entering World War II, the poet was drafted into the Romanian Land Forces, and sent to a garrison in Focșani.
 Despite being married to a fellow actress known as Ulpia Botta until at least mid-1940, he became romantically involved with another actress who took his surname: known as Maria (or Mimi) Botta, she was also being pursued by dramatist Camil Petrescu.
-During his term as TNB chairman (1938–1939), the latter had proposed sacking Botta, described by him as "talentless".
+During his term as TNB chairman (1938–1939), the latter had proposed sacking Emil Botta, described by him as "talentless".

 In September 1940, Carol was ousted, and the National Legionary State was formed, as a partnership between General Ion Antonescu (as Conducător) and the Iron Guard; this period also inaugurated Romania's alignment with Nazi Germany and the Axis powers.
 Under this regime, Radu Gyr was appointed General Director of Theaters, effectively chairing the TNB, where he attempted to introduce an all-Guardist repertoire.
 In November 1940, the season opened with a premiere of Ion Luca's Icarii de pe Argeș, which represented a nationalist take on the Meșterul Manole myth; Botta appeared as the central character, Manole.
 As noted by theatrical historian Ioan Massoff, Luca's "bizarre" text was not necessarily Guardist, though it came to be perceived as such in later years.

 During those months, the press began investigating the Bottas' origins, asking Dan to account for his mother's ethnicity.
 Emil responded publicly on his behalf, announcing that he considered the subject off-limits, and that he resented the press' "ferocious politeness" in asking such questions; he also reminded readers that his father had been a combatant for Romanian rights.
 According to the anti-fascist Ionesco, who had self-exiled himself, Emil was still close to the Guardist authorities, and could be seen walking about Bucharest "his arms wrapped around a Legionary policeman, an unspeakably ugly and swarthy fella".